-Since the Annual Amendment filed on March 30, 2022, there have been no material changes to this Brochure.
-However, First Foundation Advisors (the "Registrant") has made disclosure changes, enhancements, and additions at Items 4 and 17 below regarding private investment funds and class action proceedings.
+Since the Annual Amendment filed on March 27, 2024, there have been no material changes to this Brochure.
+However, since the last Annual Amendment, a minority of the Board of Directors of First Foundation Advisors (the "Registrant") changed as the result of a capital investment obtained by the Registrant's parent entity, First Foundation Inc. In addition, the Registrant has made other disclosure additions and enhancements below, including disclosure pertaining to cryptocurrency.